prettysheep-coder/lana-bank/apps/admin-panel/cypress/manuals/customers.md

 # Customers

 This guide provides the steps for creating a new customer, verifying their information, and managing their documents.
-Screenshots accompany each step for clarity.

 ---